Tricia Penrose: Acting career

 Penrose's first television role was in 1985 as Ruth in Brookside.
-She then appeared in the soap opera in 1987 as WPC Emma Reid.
+She then appeared in the soap opera in 1988 as WPC Emma Reid.
 In 1987 she appeared in the "A Ride on the Wild Side" episode of Boon as Lindy Yates, before a cast role in 1988's Vroom.
 Penrose appeared in a 1990 episode of Medics as the character Jean and in the same year had a part in Dancin' Thru the Dark.
 She appeared in Emmerdale in 1991 as Louise and then in two episodes of Coronation Street in 1991–92.

 Penrose's appearance as Carol the Barmaid in 1993's Terraces was followed by her longest running role as Gina Ward in Heartbeat where she appeared in more than 300 episodes between 1993 and the series final episode in 2010, making her the longest serving female cast member.
-Gina was an extremely popular character and her on/off relationship with Phil Bellamy (played by Mark Jordon) kept viewers hooked up until they got married in series 16 episode "The Dreams That You Dream.
-Gina arrived in the village of Aidensfield in episode 4 (Bitter Harvest) of series 2 in a bright red Isetta Bubble Car and in series 9 she changed the Isetta for a white VW Beetle, which she had up until the last episode in series 18.
-The Isetta is currently on display in Beaulieu motor museum.

 Penrose is a supporter of the annual Heartbeat car rally, which is held in Goathland.
 Penrose also appeared (as Gina Ward) in two episodes of the Heartbeat spin-off The Royal in 2003.
-In 2011 Penrose appeared as Hayley Gosling in the critically acclaimed British legal drama Justice.
+In 2011 Penrose appeared as Hayley Gosling in the British legal drama Justice.